Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 LIBR 2003 - Information Services II

 This is the second course in Information Services.
-Students will expand the search skills they developed in Information Services I and apply them to specific subject areas using digital and print resources.
-Learners will explore the reference interview in different settings as well as examine changing concepts of information literacy and the role of the library in the research process.
+Students will expand the search skills they developed in LIBR 1003 and apply them to a variety of information inquiries.
+Learners will explore customer service and the reference interview in different settings as well as examine the role of the library in supporting information literacy.

 LIBR 2010 - Library Programming and Marketing